isabelsw/isabelsw/README.md

 </picture>
 <p>&nbsp;</p>

-“We’re one to two years away from a machine that can debate with you on your investment hypothesis.” – Pavel Abdur-Rahman, IBM.
+> "We’re one to two years away from a machine that can debate with you on your investment hypothesis.” – Pavel Abdur-Rahman, IBM.
 <p>&nbsp;</p>

 <!-- TABLE OF CONTENTS -->